 One of Mary Kreul's favorite back-to-school activities for elementary students is What's in My Bag?
 "Students are given a small lunch size paper bag to take home," Kreul told Education World, "and asked to fill it with six items that will help their classmates and teacher learn more about them.
 The small size of the bag makes this a very interesting challenge!"

-"Items students might put in their bags," Kreul added, "include a photo of the family, a favorite candy bar, a prized sports trading card, a small Lego creation, a photo of a pet, medals or ribbons won in sports competitions or Scouts, a favorite CD or video, a vacation souvenir, a craft made at camp, or any other small item that tells something about them."
+"Items students might put in their bags," Kreul added, "include a photo of the family, a favorite candy bar, a prized sports trading card, a small Lego creation, a photo of a pet, medals or ribbons won in sports competitions or Scouts, a favorite CD or DVD, a vacation souvenir, a craft made at camp, or any other small item that tells something about them."

 Article by Linda Starr